burlachenkok/exploring-python3/python3-note.md

 Broadcasting is a mechanism that allows numpy to work with arrays of different shapes when performing arithmetic operations.
 Frequently we have a smaller array and a larger array, and we want to use the smaller array multiple times to perform some operation on the larger array.

-> Unfortunately, in practice that mechanism can lead to confusion when you broadcast unintentionally.
+> Unfortunately, in practice, that mechanism can lead to confusion when you broadcast unintentionally.
 So be very careful!

 Example: Add a constant vector to each row of a matrix.